awsdocs/amazon-ecs-developer-guide/doc_source/ecs-optimized_AMI_launch_latest.md

 The following are several ways that you can launch the latest Amazon ECS\-optimized AMI into your cluster:
 + The Amazon ECS [console first\-run wizard](https://console.aws.amazon.com/ecs/home#/firstRun) launches your container instances with the latest Amazon ECS\-optimized AMI\.
 For more information, see [Getting Started with Amazon ECS](ECS_GetStarted.md)\.
 + You can launch your container instances manually in the Amazon EC2 console by following the procedures in [Launching an Amazon ECS Container Instance](launch_container_instance.md)\.
 You could also choose the **EC2 Console Link** in one of the tables below that corresponds to your cluster's region\.
-+ You can retrieve the current Amazon ECS\-optimized AMI programmatically using the SSM API\.
++ You can retrieve the current Amazon ECS\-optimized AMI programmatically using the Systems Manager API\.
 For more information, see [Retrieving Amazon ECS\-Optimized AMI Metadata](retrieve-ecs-optimized_AMI.md)\.
 + Use the current Amazon ECS\-optimized AMI ID, according to the variant you choose, below to launch your instance using the AWS CLI, the AWS SDKs, or an AWS CloudFormation template\.

 ------